 The Blue Ridge Parkway is one of the most visited units of the National Park Service.
 Traveling along the Blue Ridge Parkway inspires relaxation while enjoying never-ending views.
 In the Boone Area, the Parkway is one of the best routes to work for many locals and it is important to remember some basic tips for traveling along the Parkway to ensure a smooth, leisurely ride.

-- The Parkway speed limit is 45 mph, with some areas of 35 mph, and 25 mph in busy pedestrian areas.
+- The maximum Parkway speed limit is 45 mph, with many 35 mph zones.

-- There are few passing zones on the Parkway, but many overlooks make it easy to pull off the road if necessary.
+- There are few passing zones on the Parkway but overlooks make it easy to pull off the road if necessary.

 - Be cautious around dusk and dawn when wildlife is more active.

 - Be aware of bicyclists, pedestrians, and motorcyclists.
 Share the road; the parkway is for everyone!

 - Taking all valuables with you or locking them in your vehicle is advised.